-Notably, the Complainant states that the disputed domain names are confusingly similar to its trademark DYDX.
+Notably, the Complainant states that the disputed domain names are confusingly similar to its trademarks.

 The Complainant asserts that the Respondent has no rights or legitimate interests in respect of the disputed domain names since it has not been authorized by the Complainant to register the disputed domain names or to use its trademark within the disputed domain names, it is not commonly known by the disputed domain names and it is not making either a bona fide offering of goods or services or a legitimate noncommercial or fair use of the disputed domain names.
-The disputed domain names resolve to a website very similar to the Complainant's official website, purportedly providing the same services as the Complainant and reproducing the Complainant's trademark and logo.
+The disputed domain names resolve to websites very similar to the Complainant's official website, purportedly offering for sale the same products as the Complainant and reproducing the Complainant's trademark and logo.

-The Complainant submits that the Respondent has registered the disputed domain names in bad faith, since the Complainant's trademark DYDX is distinctive.
-Therefore, the Respondent targeted the Complainant's trademark at the time of registration of the disputed domain names and the Complainant contends that the use of the disputed domain names to resolve to a website purportedly providing the same services as the Complainant, namely online trading, reproducing the Complainant's trademark and logo and impersonating the Complainant, qualifies as bad faith registration and use.
+The Complainant submits that the Respondent has registered the disputed domain names in bad faith, since the Complainant's trademark is distinctive and well known.
+Therefore, the Respondent targeted the Complainant's trademark at the time of registration of the disputed domain names and the Complainant contends that the use of the disputed domain names to attract, for commercial gain, Internet users to the Respondent's websites, creating a likelihood of confusion with the Complainant's trademark as to the source, sponsorship, affiliation, or endorsement of the Respondent's websites, qualifies as bad faith registration and use.